salma2vec/Troeve/README.md

 But, **millions more have been uprooted within their own countries by natural disasters.**

 There are far too many IDPs who have been displaced for decades, often living in camps or with little access to mainstream services in urban areas.
 The overwhelming majority of internally displaced persons are women and children who are especially at risk of abuse of their basic rights.
 More often than refugees, the internally displaced tend to remain close to or become trapped in zones of conflict, caught in the cross-fire and at risk of being used as pawns, targets or human shields by the belligerents.

-It is high time the entire international community addresses these problems: to ensure access to all IDPs and to find solutions for IDPs as soon as is practicable.
-As a particularly vulnerable population, the fate of IDPs rests with the strong commitment of the international community to work with governments to ensure adequate protection, assistance and solutions.
-Hence, this cause calls upon all to cooperate with each other to help address these needs pursuant to the "collaborative approach".

 # Proposed solution